Carole Radziwill: Personal life

-Radziwiłł dated Aerosmith producer Russ Irwin and appeared in the video for his 2012 song "Manhattan."
-Irwin appeared occasionally on Bravo's "The Real Housewives of New York City" beginning in season 5.

-In 2014, Radziwiłł started dating chef Adam Kenworthy.
+Radziwiłł began dating songwriter Russ Irwin in 2012, appearing in the music video for his song "Manhattan."
+In February 2013, Radziwill confirmed she and Irwin had broken up.
+In 2014, Radziwill started dating chef Adam Kenworthy.
 The pair dated on and off before announcing their split in 2017.

-Following the arrest of socialite Ghislaine Maxwell for sex trafficking, images of Radziwiłł photographed with Maxwell resurfaced online.
-Radziwiłł also appears in the contact book of American financier and convicted sex offender Jeffrey Epstein.
-Radziwiłł stated she was "friendly" with Maxwell in the early 2000s, but has not spoken with her in over a decade.
-Radziwiłł denied knowing Epstein and stated she was unaware of any misconduct.
+Following the arrest of socialite Ghislaine Maxwell for sex trafficking, images of Radziwiłł with Maxwell surfaced online, as well as emails between her and Maxwell dating back to 2005.
+Radziwiłł has stated she was "friendly" with Maxwell in the 2000s, but has not spoken with her in nearly two decades, having last seen her at the screening for the 2009 film Amelia.
+Radziwiłł also appears in the Epstein files, although she has maintained her stance of not knowing Jeffrey Epstein.